 Having a global team means Mike has opportunities to learn about people across the globe - their cultures, beliefs and values.
-And ensure he meets them where they are and works with "I've told everyone that I've hired that work life balance is valued here.
+And ensure he meets them where they are and works with them in the best way possible based on their specific skillset and approach to work.

+"I've told everyone that I've hired that work life balance is valued here.
 And I always want to make sure that we are keeping in mind that when people are hired and also after we have hired them, so they now we are still keeping it as a focus."